ktaylor63/southeast/site/content/biologist-in-training/program-components.md

     alt: 'A dozen school children look for invertebrates in a shallow stretch of river.'
     caption: 'Shad in the Classroom Program on the Eno River, 2016.
 Photo by NC Museum of Natural History.'
     link: 'https://flic.kr/p/L4nz8d'
-updated: 'January 5th, 2018'
+updated: 'August 29th, 2018'
 tags:
     - 'Biologist in Training'
     - 'Environmental Education'
     - 'National Fish Hatchery'
 ---

-## Activity Guides
+## Activity guides

 Individual students or groups may complete a BiT Activity Booklet (upper elementary ages) or BiT Activity Card (pre-K &ndash; elementary ages) at any National Fish Hatchery in the southeastern U.S., or also anywhere water flows.